-Even though my answer was shallow, the interviewers were pleased with it, and they would rarely go deeper with other questions on the topic.
+And even if my answer was shallow, the interviewers were pleased with it, and they would rarely go deeper with other questions on the topic.

 Some the advantages are:

-- Keep you focused.
+- It keeps you focused.

 - Input that I did not consider.